intershop/intershop-pwa/docs/guides/customizations.md

 ```

 Now the Git commits of the new Intershop PWA release will be cherry picked into this migration branch.
-For this, one needs to provide the wanted commit range which should be possible by using the Intershop PWA version tags, e.g. `1.0.0` to `1.1.0` (since the end tag is a merge commit it will lead to an error at the end of the cherry pick, to prevent this only the commits up to the second parent should be used with `^2`).
+For this, one needs to provide the wanted commit range which should be possible by using the Intershop PWA version tags, e.g., `1.0.0` to `1.1.0` (since the end tag is a merge commit it will lead to an error at the end of the cherry pick, to prevent this only the commits up to the second parent should be used with `^2`).
 If there are any problems with the tags, using the specific commit SHAs should always work.

 ```